fossasia/eventyay-tickets/doc/administrator/configure.rst

 ``debug``
 ~~~~~~~~~

 - Decides if pretalx runs in debug mode.
-This mode is only meant for development and debugging, not
+Please use this mode for development and debugging, not
   for live usage.
 - **Environment variable:** ``PRETALX_DEBUG``
 - **Default:** ``True`` if you're executing ``runserver``, ``False`` otherwise. **Never run a